1 Definitions - Name - Object - Registered Address - Duration - FINANCE

 - Payment for any service carried out by the Group or some of its Members,

-- And by any other resource authorised by the law and EEC regulation.
+- And by any other resource authorised by the law and EC regulation.

 1.7 Capital and Contributions